Seattle Then and Now

 "There is plenty of room for one thousand settlers.
 Come at once."
 Upon receiving his brother's note, Arthur Denny set out from Portland on the schooner Exact with two dozen settlers.
 It landed at Alki Point on November 13, 1851.

-The Denny party wasn't the first to arrive at the wild land that would become the Emerald City, though: British explorers surveyed the same spot in 1792, and the Duwamish tribe had been living there for millennia.
+The Denny party wasn't the first to arrive at the wild land that would become the Emerald City, though: the Duwamish tribe had been living there for millennia and British explorers surveyed the same spot in 1792.
 But Arthur Denny was the first of Seattle's many mad visionaries.
 He dreamed of creating a future endpoint for the transcontinental railroad, one to rival the already steadily developing Portland.
 The party moved to Elliot Bay's eastern shore in 1852; in 1853, the first boundaries of the city were marked on present-day Pioneer Square and Belltown, and Seattle—named after Chief Seattle (Si'ahl) of the Duwamish and Suquamish tribes—was born.

 The Gold Rush